SMS Uzsok: Background and description

 The loss of two s in the 1st Battle of Durazzo in 1915 caused the Austro-Hungarian Navy to begin construction of four improved versions of the Tátras the following year.

 The Ersatz Triglav-class ships were slightly longer than the Tátras with an overall length of 85.28 m, a beam of 7.8 m, and a maximum draft of 3.2 m.
 They displaced 880 t at normal load and 1050 t at deep load.
 The ships had a complement of 114 officers and enlisted men.

 The destroyers were powered by two AEG-Curtiss steam turbine sets, each driving a single propeller shaft using steam provided by six Yarrow boilers.
 Four of the boilers were oil-fired while the remaining pair used coal, although oil was sprayed onto the coal to increase power.
 The turbines, designed to produce 20650 shp, were intended to give the ships a speed of 32.6 kn.
 The ships carried enough oil and coal to give them a range of 500 nmi at full speed.

 The main armament of the Ersatz Triglav-class destroyers consisted of two Škoda Works 10 cm K11 guns, one each fore and aft of the superstructure in single mounts.
 Their secondary armament consisted of four 66 mm K09 TAG (Torpedoboot-Abwehr Geschütz (anti-torpedo boat guns)).
 Two additional guns were placed on anti-aircraft mountings.
 They were also equipped with four 450 mm torpedo tubes in two twin rotating mountings aft of the funnels.
 Two spare torpedoes were stored on the main deck.

 Construction and service

 The four Ersatz Triglav-class destroyers were ordered on 19 January 1916.
-Uzsok was laid down at the Porto Re (now Kraljevica in Croatia) shipyard of Ganz-Danubius on 25 September 1916.
+Uzsok was laid down on 25 September 1916 at the Porto Ré shipyard in the Kingdom of Hungary (now Kraljevica in Croatia), and was built by the leading Hungarian shipbuilder Ganz-Danubius.
 The ship was launched on 16 September 1917 and completed on 25 January 1918.